jothepro/djinni_build/README.md

 - What target platform to build for (Android, iOS, macOS, Windows, Linux)
 - Which architectures to build for (x86, x86_64, armv7, armv8)
-- Wether and how to package the resulting binaries (AAR, NuGet, XCFramework, Swift Package)
+- Wether and how to package the resulting binaries (AAR, NuGet, XCFramework, Swift Package, Conan)
-- Wether to build documentation for the library interfaces in each target language (Java, Objective-C, C++/CLI)
+- Wether to build documentation for the library interfaces in each target language (C++, Java, Objective-C, C++/CLI)

-For every target language, the following steps are executed (if requested by the user):
+For every target language, the following steps are executed:

-- **Configure Project & Install dependencies**: Runs `conan install` for each target architecture & target platform to configure the CMake project and install all dependencies defined in the Conanfile.
+- **Configure Project & Install Dependencies**: Runs `conan install` for each target architecture & target platform to configure the CMake project and install all dependencies defined in the Conanfile.
 - **Build**: Runs `conan build` for each target architecture & platform
 - **Package**: Executes the platform specific packaging tasks.
 In some cases the packages will be built outside the